Web Access Management (WAM)

 Containers may also complicate the picture since users commonly need granular access to services or sub-services within a distributed application.
 User identities encompass many more types than the typical full-time employee, including contractors and third parties whose access must be strictly controlled for security and compliance requirements.

-WAM technologies have not always kept up with these changes and challenges as newer Identity and Access Management (IAM) solutions have come to the forefront.
+WAM technologies have not always kept up with these changes and challenges as newer Identity and Access Management (IAM) solutions have emerged.
 As such, legacy WAM systems can be costly to maintain while posing security vulnerabilities from incompatibility with newer authentication methods.